CodeMeme/RulesBundle/README.md

     ```
 1.1 Run the composer installation.
 E.g.: composer install

-2. Register this bundle in your your *app/AppKernel.php*
+2. Register this bundle in your *app/AppKernel.php*

     ```php
     <?php